RPT: Toward Transferable Model on Heterogeneous Researcher Data via Pre-Training: Experiments

 \section{Experiments}

 In this section, we first introduce the experimental settings including dataset, baselines, pre-training and fine-tuning parameter setting and implemental hardware and software.
 Then we fine-tune the pre-trained model on three tasks: researcher classification, collaborator prediction, and top-k researcher retrieval to evaluate the effectiveness and transferability of RPT.
 Lastly, we perform the ablation studies and hyper-parameters sensitivity experiments to analyze the underlying mechanism of RPT.
 The code of RPT is publicly available on https://github.com/joe817/RPT.
+The data in this study is openly available in Science Data Bank at https://datapid.cn/31253.11.sciencedb.01504 and http://www.doi.org/10.11922/sciencedb.01504.